Alaskan Reindeer

 Flights:

-Regular commercial flights run three times per week from Anchorage to the Pribilof Islands, with round-trip fares typically ranging from $1,000 to $1,500.
+Regular commercial flights run three times per week from Anchorage to the hunt location, with round-trip fares typically priced around $1,000.
 You are responsible to book your own flights, and it is not included in the price.

-Pro Tip: While the hunt itself can be completed in just a few days, it’s wise to plan for a week-long trip.
-Weather on the islands is unpredictable, and flights are occasionally delayed due to foggy conditions.
+NOTE: While the harvest itself can be completed in just a few days, it’s wise to plan for a week-long trip, as weather on the islands is unpredictable, and flights are sometimes delayed due to foggy conditions.
+It’s prudent to leave room for delays going to or from the island.

 Videos from the Island